-Unlike auto insurance, home insurance isn't priced based on state laws.
-Even so, serious differences emerge in homeowners insurance rates from state to state.
-Home insurance prices in US states may vary based on the frequency of — and value of — homeowners policy claims filed in the state, and depend on the price of the belongings and home you're insuring.
+Unlike car insurance policies, home insurance is not priced based on state-level legislation.
+That said, large gulfs exist in homeowners insurance rates from state to state.
+Policy rates in states vary based on the value of — and total number of — home insurance claims made in that state, and depend on the value of the belongings and structures covered by the policy.

-The easiest way to find a cheap home insurance policy in Louisiana is to get quotes from as many companies as possible.
-Get an idea of how much home insurance costs in Louisiana by referencing the below data.
-Your rates may vary depending on coverage options and the value of the dwelling being insured.
+The easiest way to find an affordable homeowners insurance policy in Louisiana is to shop around and compare rates from as many insurance companies as possible.
+Get an idea of typical homeowners insurance rates in Louisiana by referencing the below tables.
+Individual rates may vary depending on coverage options and the value of the dwelling being insured.